-- Getting to know each other and beginning to build friendships. - Sharing our favourite books and songs. - Beginning to learn to read and write. - Finding a penguin and posting him back to the South Pole. - Learning about Emperor penguins. - The Christmas production and Year R mouse dance; both of which brought smiles to many faces! - A very successful 'Stay and Play' session please look out for photographs from your visit in your child's Learning Journal!
+- Getting to know each other and beginning to build friendships. - Sharing our favourite books and songs. - Beginning to learn to read and write. - Finding a penguin whilst exploring our school grounds. - Learning about Emperor penguins. - The Christmas production and Year R star dance; both of which brought smiles to a great many faces! - A very successful 'Stay and Play' session please look out for photographs from your visit in your child's Learning Journal!

 We would also like to thank the team of fire-fighters for very kindly visiting school to speak to the class about fire safety.
-I know that we have some budding fire fighters in our class, so this really was the icing on the cake for them.
-I am so sad to have missed it because I had hurt my hand.
-However, looking through the photos; the expressions on the children's faces, when they were trying to knock a cone over with the spray of water from the fire hose, were priceless!
+From comments we have received from you, the children have shared this learning with their families; you may have even practiced how to 'Stop, Drop, Cover and Roll'!
+The expressions on the children's faces, when they were trying to knock a cone over with the spray of water from the fire hose, were priceless!